How to Mount & Remove Your Dash Cam

 Although all dash cams have wide angle lenses so that they maximize the field of view, they should be mounted in or near the middle of the front windshield so that an even field of view for the sides of the vehicle is recorded.
 This is also because the dash cam lens rarely can be adjusted horizontally but almost always can be adjusted vertically.
 We recommend you mount the dash cam near the rearview mirror area so that this block some parts or all of the dash cam from the driver’s field of view, minimizing any distractions.

-We always recommend to angle the lens slightly upwards so that video footage displays about 60% sky and 40% road.
+We always recommend to angle the lens slightly upwards so that video footage displays about 60% road and 40% sky.
 This angle offers a good balance of exposure and details.
 For dash cams that have a wi-fi / smartphone app, we recommend you view live footage from your phone while mounting the dash cam so you can select what position and angle you prefer the dash cam to be set at.

 Mount your dash cam near the middle of the front windshield so that an even field of view for the sides of the vehicle is recorded.